Megan Hollingshead: Career

-Best known for her anime dubbing work, Megan's most famous roles include Nurse Joy, Cassidy in the first 6 seasons of the Pokémon anime series and Mai Valentine in the first 3 seasons of Yu-Gi-Oh!
+Best known for her anime dubbing work, Hollingshead's most famous roles include Nurse Joy, Cassidy in the first 6 seasons of the Pokémon anime series and Mai Valentine in the first 3 seasons of Yu-Gi-Oh!
 Duel Monsters.
 She also lent her voice to the Enix role-playing game series Valkyrie Profile as Lenneth.
 During the start of Pokémon's 7th season, she left New York City to relocate to her new residence in Los Angeles, and continue her voice acting career, voicing characters such as Shizune in Naruto and Naruto Shippuden, Rangiku Matsumoto and Nemu Kurotsuchi in Bleach, Hilda in Eureka Seven, Villetta Nu in the Code Geass series, and Re-l Mayer in Ergo Proxy.
-Megan's theatre résumé is as extensive, if less so, with roles in performances of The Duchess of Malfi, Baptizing Adam, Spacegrrrls, and Vinegar Tom, to name but a few.
-Megan studied acting at the William Esper Studio, and is a founding member of the Adirondack Theatre Festival.
+Hollingshead's theatre résumé is as extensive, if less so, with roles in performances of The Duchess of Malfi, Baptizing Adam, Spacegrrrls, and Vinegar Tom, to name but a few.
+Hollingshead studied acting at the William Esper Studio, and is a founding member of the Adirondack Theatre Festival.
 She serves as a yoga instructor in her spare time.
 Hollingshead currently resides in Nashville, Tennessee with her family.